coherent-research/dcs-documentation/DCSUserGuide.md

 The template may contain literal text and the tokens:

 ```
-{DATE[:format]} will included the date of the exported data format according to _format_ which can contain YYYY, YY, MM, and DD.
+{DATE[:format]} will included the date of the exported data formated according to _format_
+which can contain YYYY, YY, MM, and DD.
 If the format is ommitted the default format will be YYYYMMDD.

 {NAME} will included a sanitised version of the register or virtual meter's name.
 ```